last updated August 8, 2022

-In my church office I have two wall calendars: the usual calendar that runs January to December 2019 and a liturgical calendar that follows the seasons of the church year from the first Sunday of Advent (December 2, 2018) to the end of the church year (November 30, 2019):
+In my church office I have two wall calendars: the usual calendar that runs January to December and a liturgical calendar that follows the seasons of the church year from the first Sunday of Advent through Christmas, Epiphany, Lent, Easter, Pentecost, and Ordinary Time.

-One of the great features of this calendar is that it lists the lectionary Scripture readings for each Sunday, which makes it a beautiful and useful resource for churches and anyone who follows the Revised Common Lectionary.
+One of the great features of this Christian Seasons Calendar is that it lists the lectionary Scripture readings for each Sunday, which makes it a beautiful and useful resource for churches and anyone who follows the Revised Common Lectionary.
 But I also realize that for those unfamiliar with the lectionary, having a separate liturgical calendar must seem confusing!